v3rb4/ssh-audit-tool/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is dedicated to the public domain under the Creative Commons Zero (CC0) license.
+See the [LICENSE](LICENSE) file for details.